lu-w/topllet/README.md

 ## Even More Examples

-Besides the simple example from above, there are also more complex examples (in the domain of road traffic).
+Besides the simple example from above, there are also more complex examples.
 For this, navigate into the examples directory: `cd examples/src/main/resources/data/mtcq`.

 ### Right of Way Example

-The example models an intersection situation with two-wheelers.
+The example is in the traffic domain and models an intersection situation with two-wheelers.
 The corresponding query asks for systems not granting right of way to those two-wheelers.

 We have two versions of this example, one where the right of way is granted ('good'), and one where it is not ('bad').